Kanhaiyalal (actor): Career

-However, the rise of his career graph was launched by Mehboob Khan with writer Wajahat Mirza playing catalyst.
-At his instance Kanhaiyalal was selected for the role of Sukkhi Lala in Aurat (1940).
-He played the wicked moneylender who has evil designs on the young widow.
+However, the rise of his career graph was launched by Mehboob Khan with writer Wajahat Mirza playing the catalyst.
+In his instance, Kanhaiyalal was selected for the role of Sukkhi Lala in Aurat (1940).
+He played the wicked moneylender who had evil designs on the young widow.
 As he reminisced in an interview, "On this production, too, I had the feeling that the ice had yet to be broken.
 There was no make-up man free or willing to attend to me.
 When I explained this difficulty to Faredoon Irani, the cinematographer, he calmly said, 'Don't worry.
 Just appear as you are and I will photograph you without makeup.'
 He did just that.
-My make-up consisted only of a moustache.
-There are not very many cinematographers who will stake their reputation by agreeing to photograph artistes without make-up.
+My make-up consisted only of a mustache.
+There are not very many cinematographers who will stake their reputation by agreeing to photograph artists without make-up.
 I admired Mr. Irani's courage and self-confidence.
 I regard my Aurat role as a really good one.
 I was helped tremendously by the lines Wajahat Mirza wrote for me.
-In fact, I firmly believe that what an actor needs most of all are good dialogue to enable him to do well."
+In fact, I firmly believe that what an actor needs most of all is good dialogue to enable him to do well."

-During the shooting of the scene in which the house collapses on the salacious Sukhilala, Kanhaiyalal got hurt.
-In honour of the dictum, the show must go on, he right away told Mehboob Khan not to call a doctor immediately, but to finish the remaining shots.
+While shooting the scene in which the house collapses on the salacious Sukhilala, Kanhaiyalal was hurt.
+In honor of the dictum, the show must go on, he right away told Mehboob Khan not to call a doctor immediately, but to finish the remaining shots.
 When he came out of the set eventually, the doctor was waiting for him.
 Aurat had a golden jubilee run with Sardar Akhtar (Mrs. Mehboob Khan) playing the lead.
 When Mehboob remade Aurat as Mother India (1957), only Kanhaiyalal reprised his role, a first in Hindi cinema with the same actor replaying the same character 17 years later.

 Telescoped into the stereotype that bears his signature, early in his career he experimented much more than in his later years.
 "In Mehboob's film Bahen (1941), I had the role of a good-natured pickpocket.
 Here, four scenes originally conceived for me were spun out into about fourteen by Wajahat Mirza.
 In National Studios' Radhika (1941), directed by K. B. Lall, I played a temple priest and in Lal Haveli (1944, again by Lall), I played the comic role of a Pandit.
 Yakub starred in the film and his frequent punch line telling me Chacha, pasina aa raha hai became quite famous."